-If RTCP is being sent for the main RTP stream, then the sender MUST also generate RTCP for the redundant RTP stream.
-The RTCP for the redundant RTP stream is generated exactly as-if the redundant RTP stream were a regular media stream.
+If RTCP is being sent for the main RTP stream, then the sender MUST also generate RTCP for the duplicate RTP stream.
+The RTCP for the duplicate RTP stream is generated exactly as-if the duplicate RTP stream were a regular media stream.
 The sender MUST NOT duplicate the RTCP packets sent for the main RTP stream when sending the duplicate stream, instead it MUST generate new RTCP reports for the duplicate stream.
-The sender MUST use the same RTCP CNAME in the RTCP reports it sends for the main and redundant streams, so that the receiver can synchronize them.
+The sender MUST use the same RTCP CNAME in the RTCP reports it sends for both streams, so that the receiver can synchronize them.